 Drainage issues can also cause droopy Spider Plant leaves

-Sometimes it may not be your watering schedule that is causing your plant’s leaves to droop and fall off, but it might actually be caused by improper drainage.
+Sometimes it may not be your watering schedule that is causing your plant’s leaves to droop and fall off or your Spider Plant to turn soft, but it might actually be caused by improper drainage.
 This can either happen because of the soil or because of the pot.

 Adding a small amount of perlite can really help to aid drainage and you should always check your pot has enough drainage holes as this will allow any excess water to flow out into either a saucer or planter.